Epigenetic feedback reshapes dynamical landscapes in gene regulatory networks: Summary and Discussion

 The concept is grounded in the well-known Hopfield model, a popular prototype of GRNs, where the construction of such a potential landscape was first provided by Sompolinsky more than three decades ago using DMFT.
 We replicated similar analysis for a slightly deformed version of the Hopfield model, proposed by Kaneko, and demonstrated that the potential landscape can still be constructed through a transformation back into the non-deformed Hopfield model.

 The complexity arises when perturbations or feedback terms are introduced into the system, adding extra dimensions to the biophysical model.
 This makes the construction of the potential landscape more challenging, as the additional dimensions complicate the mathematical analysis.
-In this work, our main motivation was to provide a readily available mathematical mechanism to handle these feedback terms, which describe reprogramming in GRNs, to construct the potential surface or landscape.
-This approach allows us to analyse the stability of global dynamics in such systems.
+In this work, we develop a mathematical mechanism to handle these feedback terms, which describe reprogramming in GRNs, to construct the potential landscape.
+This development allows us to analyse the stability of global dynamics.

-We also aimed to compare the deformation of the potential landscape caused by the feedback term with the non-feedback case through proper mathematical analysis using the traditional DMFT framework.
-The goal was to provide a mechanism that would save time, bypassing the need to generate hypotheses from large datasets by directly predicting a mathematical model from data using modern machine learning algorithms.
-The primary focus of our DMFT analysis was to observe how the autocorrelation function and the matching moments were affected by varying the strength of the feedback term. \emph{Our results indicate that even small changes in the feedback term can lead to significant deformations in the potential landscape.}
+We also compare the deformation of the potential landscape caused by the feedback term with the non-feedback case using the DMFT framework.
+The focus of our DMFT analysis is to observe how the autocorrelation function and the matching moments are affected by varying the strength of the feedback term. \emph{Our results reaveal that even small changes in the feedback term can lead to significant deformations in the potential landscape.}

-While our method has certain limitations—given the mathematical complexity and the length of the analysis—it provides a valuable framework for constructing a reliable version of the potential landscape of GRNs with feedback.
-This approach allows us to analyse the strength of feedback and its effect on the potential surface, providing insight into various intrinsic parameters in both prototype and real models.
+While the method has certain limitations--given the mathematical complexity and the length of the analysis--it provides a valuable framework for constructing a reliable version of the potential landscape of GRNs with feedback.
+This approach will allow us to analyse the strength of feedback and its effect on the potential surface, providing insight into various intrinsic parameters.

 As a future direction, it would be intriguing to examine the nature of the potential landscape in the presence of implicit and explicit time-dependent feedbacks~\cite{matsushita2023generic,matsushita2022dynamical}.
 Understanding the regulation of GRNs through potential surfaces and the stability properties of the corresponding dynamical systems will help bridge the gap between theoretical models and experimental data.
 This could allow for the direct analysis of stability properties and the construction of accurate potential surfaces for various real biological datasets.